What I Built

 Path-based access failed

 At first, I tried using folder paths (like /TSLog) in the Logic App to access subfolders.
 However, I consistently received 404 errors, even though the folders existed.
 The fix came from inspecting the Logic App's behavior in code view: I noticed it was using double-encoded OneDrive item IDs instead of folder paths.
-I switched the folder listing logic to use
+I switched the folder listing logic to use:

 encodeURIComponent(encodeURIComponent(id))